Ascension-Addons/WeakAuras/README.md

-# Addon Name
+# WeakAuras

-This is the repository for <Addon Name>.
+This is the repository for WeakAuras.
 Modified for Ascension.gg.